 Questions around limiting egg intake have been widespread amid concerns about cholesterol and saturated fat and the increased risk of coronary heart disease (CHD).

 “This confusion has arisen because people have believed cholesterol in food raises blood cholesterol levels.
-In fact it is saturated fat in a diet, not cholesterol that increases the risk of heart disease,” Hanrahan said.
+In fact, it is saturated fat in a diet, not cholesterol that increases the risk of heart disease,” Hanrahan said.

 Evidence indicates little association between egg intake and the increased risk of CHD and stroke in most people.
-It is still advised, however that those with heart disease or at risk of heart disease should limit their egg intake to three per week.
+It is still advised, however, that those with heart disease or at risk of heart disease should limit their egg intake to three per week.

-To further help boost your egg intake keep in mind that eggs are not only one of the most versatile foods on the market, they’re also a nutritional powerhouse providing a natural source of at least 11 different vitamins and minerals, high quality protein, healthy fats (including omegas-3) and important antioxidants.
+To further help boost your egg intake keep in mind that eggs are not only one of the most versatile foods on the market, they’re also a nutritional powerhouse providing a natural source of at least 11 different vitamins and minerals, high-quality protein, healthy fats (including omegas-3) and important antioxidants.

-“There is no doubt Kiwis really enjoy eating eggs, and we encourage people to be more creative with them as they can form part of an economical, quick meal for the entire family,” Hanrahan said.
+“There are no doubt Kiwis really enjoy eating eggs, and we encourage people to be more creative with them as they can form part of an economical, quick meal for the entire family,” Hanrahan said.

 1. Eggs have the highest nutritional quality protein of all food sources